Neshama Quest for Adults

 A: There will be drinking water available at the campsite.
 Please bring your own drinking vessel.

-A: Wilderness Torah will provide all food and drinks for the duration of the trip.
+A: Wilderness Torah will provide all food and drinks for the dinners and breakfasts ofthe trip.
+Participants provide their own lunches.
 If you want something extra special with you, feel free to bring extra treats if desired such as: nuts, trail mix, dried fruit, jerky, energy bars/granola bars, crackers, hard cheese (that will stay good unrefrigerated).

 Staff and participants will share in the responsibilities of cooking group meals together.
 Individuals will clean their personal dishes.
 There will be no group dishwashing buckets, etc.